openfisca/openfisca-ops/README.md

 ### To serve a new version :
-- on `openfisca-ops`, create a new repo with the config files
+- on `openfisca-ops`, in a new branch, create a new repo with the config files
 - connect to the server
 - pull the new `openfisca-ops`
 - got to the virtualenv (`cd /home/openfisca/virtualenvs`)